protyposis/MediaPlayer-Extended/README.md

 plays back the first period), segment index box parsing (sidx), dynamic MPD updates, and encryption.
 The supported codecs are limited by their support through the Android MediaCodec.

+There are two main cases when DASH fails:

+* At MPD parsing time, when the parser detects an unsupported feature and throws an exception, or when it crashes because of unexpected data.
+This is indicated in the demo app by a red error message and greyed out video view buttons.
+* At video view / media player initialization time, because segments cannot be downloaded, the MediaExtractor fails reading a stream (usually because of unsupported container features), or a stream uses a codec not supported by Android's MediaCodec.
+The demo app indicates this by an error toast message and disabled playback controls.

 Online Streaming Test URLs
 --------------------------